My Sleep Coaching Methods Explained

 Gradual approaches usually take more time for us to start to see progress, by progress I mean; easier and shorter bedtime, long stretches at night, and naps will come together at a later stage after night sleep comes together.
 We usually work on bedtime, night wakings, and naps at the same time, with exceptions to be taken into consideration of course.
 For babies who are still breastfeeding at night, we take this into consideration and create a feeding schedule for the night.

 One last thing, before I end this blog, that sleep coaching/training is not only about the method, and in order for us to see progress we need to incorporate other factors that help the body to sleep easily and ensure that the child has a suitable day activities and sleeping schedule.
 This is something we definitely tackle and incorporate in our plan.
+You can check out our blog ‘FAQs About the Sleep Coaching Programs to answer any questions you may have.

 If you would like me to support you through this program to have a smooth and long sleep time, you can sign up for the 1-1 coaching program from here